streamlen/restwave/README.md

 It's important to note that the res.json() and res.send() methods automatically set the appropriate Content-Type header based on the data being sent, while res.sendFile() relies on the file extension to determine the Content-Type.

 #

 ## **Contributing**

 We welcome contributions from the developer community to make Restwave even better.
-To contribute, please review our Contribution Guidelines.
+To contribute, please review our Contribution Guidelines [here](https://github.com/streamlen/restwave/blob/main/CONTRIBUTING.md).
 Whether you want to report a bug, propose new features, or submit pull requests, your involvement is highly appreciated.

 ## **License**

 Restwave is open-source and released under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## **Contact**

 [Twitter](https://twitter.com/streamlen)

 For any inquiries or feedback, please reach out to us at contact.restwave@gmail.com We'd love to hear from you!